Truman Daniels

 about me

-It taught me something bigger: the world is full of information, but people often miss the story it’s telling because they're stuck in the narratives passed down by their teachers.
-That mindset led me to study Economics to understand human systems, then Computer Science to build new ones.
-I’m still doing the same thing I was doing back then: looking for structure inside the noise, figuring out what matters, and building from there.
+I still carry that habit into how I work, because the world is full of information and inherited stories can make people miss what the information is saying.
+I studied Economics to understand human systems, then Computer Science to build new ones.
+I’m still drawn to the same work: finding structure inside the noise, figuring out what actually matters, and building from there.